This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Sweden.

 Can arbitration awards be appealed or challenged in local courts?
 What are the grounds and procedure?

-It is a fundamental principle that an arbitration award cannot be appealed on its merits, unless the parties have agreed otherwise.
-An award can, however, be set aside by the courts on formal or procedural grounds.
+It is a fundamental principle that an arbitration award cannot be appealed on its merits.
+An award can, however, be set aside by the courts after it has been challenged on formal or procedural grounds.

-An award can be declared void (in whole or in part) if one of the following circumstances are met (section 33, Arbitration Act):
+An award can be declared void (in whole or in part) if one of the following circumstances are met (Section 33):

 The disputed matter was exempt from arbitration under Swedish law.